off-border/workflow-assist/README.md

 `wofo start TASK-1234 some-remote-branch`

-this will do all the same except before creating the task branch the specified remote branch will be pulled and checked out first
+this will do all the same but tas branch will be derived from `some-remote-branch` instead of **config.branches.baseBranch**

 ## make commit